rejetto/hfs/dev-plugins.md

     - `defaultPath: string` what path to start from if no value is set.
 E.g. __dirname if you want to start with your plugin's folder.
     - `fileMask: string` restrict files that are displayed.
 E.g. `*.jpg|*.png`
 - `username`
+    - `groups: undefined | boolean` true if you want only groups, false if you want only users.
+Default is undefined.
+    - `multiple: boolean` if you set this to true, the field will allow the selection of multiple accounts, and the resulting value will be array of strings, instead of a string.
+Default is false.

 ## api object